 How familiar are you with cutting out images in Photoshop?
 Did you know that you can use the selection tool, pen tool, or channel cut out to remove a section in your image?
-In this article, not only, will you get to know how to cut out an image, but also to ensure it remains as natural as possible.
+In this article, not only, will you get to know how to cut out an image in photoshop, but also to ensure it remains as natural as possible.

 Photoshop is an ideal software that you can use to edit your images to suit your preference.
-However, just imagine you want to cut out a certain part in your image or change the background of the image.
+However, imagine you want to cut out a certain part in your image or change the image's background.
 What will you do?
 Moreover, you will want your image to remain as natural as possible without interfering with how it looks.
 In this article, we will share with you how to cut out an image in Photoshop.
 We will teach you how to use the selection tool, pen tool, channel-cut out, and choose a subject.

 1. Selection Tool